truenas/documentation/content/SCALE/Virtualization/Docker.md

 Click **Next** when all the ports are configured.

 The Host Path volume will be set to a dataset and directory paths which were created before attempting to deploy the container.
+PiHole uses volumes store your data between container upgrades.
+You will need to create these directories in a dataset on SCALE prior to installing this container.

 ![SCALE App Host Path Volumes](/images/SCALE/SCALEAppsPiHoleHostPathVolumes.png "SCALE App Host Path Volumes")